 D. In order to minimize drainage and erosion problems as well as to discourage disturbance of natural areas, the maximum amount of impervious surface allowed shall be as indicated in the Table of Height and Bulk Regulations.

-E. Recreational structures are subject to the requirements of the Table of Height and Bulk Regulations adopted in accordance with § 300-6.2 of the Medfield Zoning Bylaw, except that the Board of Appeals may, in Districts RE, RT, RS and RU, by special permit as specified in § 300-14.10E, allow a greater maximum lot coverage not to exceed 5% beyond the maximum lot coverage for the zoning district.
+E. Recreational structures are subject to the requirements of the Table of Height and Bulk Regulations adopted in accordance with § 300-5.2of the Medfield Zoning Bylaw, except that the Board of Appeals may, in Districts RE, RT, RS and RU, by special permit as specified in § 300-11.5.1.E, allow a greater maximum lot coverage not to exceed 5% beyond the maximum lot coverage for the zoning district.

 Art.
 6